10.2 GMAW Equipment and Setup

 - Work clamp

-Setting up the machine can be a little confusing the first time.
+The process of setting up the machine can be a little confusing the first time you do it.
 So far, we have already covered the machine’s inner workings and changeable parts.
-But say you run out of wire, need to change to a different size wire, or are converting over to GMAW after using the machine for FCAW.
-This section of the text does not take the place of the manufacturer’s guidelines and recommendations.
-It’s always best to go with what the manufacturer recommends for each of their machines, as there will be some subtle differences between products.
+But say you run out of wire, need to change to a different size wire, or are converting over to work on GMAW after using the machine for FCAW.
+This section covers how to handle those scenarios.
+However, it does not supersede the manufacturer’s guidelines and recommendations.
+Instead, it’s always best to follow what the manufacturer recommends for each of their machines, as there will be some subtle differences between products.

-If you are converting from FCAW or a different wire size and type, start by removing the wire.
+If you need to convert from FCAW to GMAW or change to a different wire size and type, start by removing the wire.

-Holding on to the wire coming off the spool, clip the wire near the cylindrical guide.
-Do not let go of the wire connected to the spool.
-It will unravel the spool and cause you more struggle.
-Instead, wrap the end of the wire to the spool, either by weaving it through the spokes of a metal spool or using the holes on a plastic/wooden spool.
-Make sure it’s secure before letting the end of the wire go.
-Remove the whole spool from the machine.
+Hold on to the wire as it comes off the spool and clip the wire near the cylindrical guide.
+Do not let go of the wire connected to the spool—it will unravel the spool and cause a big mess.
+Instead, wrap the end of the wire to the spool either by weaving it through the spokes of a metal spool or using the holes on a plastic or wooden spool.
+Make sure it’s secure before you let the end of the wire go.
+Then remove the whole spool from the machine.

 Next, remove any remaining wire that is left inside the MIG whip.

-Then straighten out the MIG whip.
-This will make it easier to pull wire through.
+To do so, release the pressure adjustment knob that is holding the drive rollers down, then straighten out the MIG whip—this will make it easier to pull wire through.

-Unscrew the nozzle at the gun side, and pull off the tip.
-Using a pair of pliers or MIG welpers, grab ahold of the wire electrode sticking out of the MIG gun end, and pull it out.
+Unscrew the nozzle at the gun’s side and pull off the tip.
+Using a pair of pliers or MIG welper pliers, grab a hold of the wire electrode sticking out of the MIG gun end and pull it out.

-Next, remove the drive rollers and replace them with the appropriate size in a V-groove type.
+Finally, remove the drive rollers and replace them with the appropriate size in a V groove type.

-Remove the end of the wire from the spool; it’s usually taped or wrapped against the side, and do not let it go.
-Feed the wire into the inlet guides and into the end of the gun end.
-Give a few pushes of wire into the gun end so you can securely let the wire go.
-Next, push the pressure securement knob back into place, effectively closing the drive rollers together.
+Next, remove the end of the wire from the spool—it’s usually taped or wrapped against the side—and do not let it go.
+Feed the wire into the inlet guides and into the end of the gun.
+Gently push the wire into the gun end so it’s secure and you can let the wire go.
+Then push the pressure adjustment knob back into place, effectively closing the drive rollers together.

-Pull the trigger on the gun handle and watch the wire move through the drive system to make sure there are no snags.
-Once the wire comes out of the gun tip end, put the new MIG tip and the MIG nozzle on.
-The machine should be ready to weld!
+Now you can turn the welding machine on.
+Pull the trigger on the gun handle and watch the wire move through the drive system to ensure there are no snags.
+Once the wire comes out of the gun tip end, put the new MIG tip and MIG nozzle on.
+Then the machine should be ready to weld.

 Attributions